snyk-japan/sbom_api_script/README.md

 API version will likely be changed at GA.

 *Current restrictions:*
+- You need paid subscription to try API.
 - Only cyclonedx+json format is supported.
 - Only Snyk Opensource project is supported.